 The YCCC is made up of youth and young adults aged 14 to 30 with diverse care experiences (past and/or present).

-Our group fosters community through shared care experiences and collaboration on efforts, events, and projects.
+Our group fosters community through shared care experiences and collaboration on advocacy efforts, events, and projects.
 Young carers engage in initiatives including social media development, conference presentations, panel speaking events, research projects, stakeholder meetings, networking, and outreach activities.

 We engage in initiatives, events, and projects in collaboration with professionals, researchers, organizations, and institutions that build awareness, support, and resources for young carers and families.